brianmcn/Zelda1RandoTools/doc/use.md

 dungeon map.
 The main scenario for using it is in e.g. Shapes 9 when you have an Atlas; when first entering the dungeon, rather than 'paint out' all the on-the-minimap rooms, it would be faster to just 'mark off the holes'.
 RoomType.OffTheMap is not available in the room selection popup.
 You can either use it by mapping a hotkey, or you can also select it by right clicking a room to bring up the popup, right clicking the Unmarked tile in the grid, and then right clicking the Unmarked preview-tile to save the room.
 That is, triple-right-clicking an Unmarked room will turn it into OffTheMap.
+An example of marking eight OffTheMap spots appears in this screenshot:

 ![DungeonRoom.OffTheMap sample screenshot](screenshots/dungeon-room-off-the-map-example.png)